msg555/dustapi-docs/docs/_build/trigger_base.rst

     * **snap:INCREMENT** If set forces a specific increment to snap the coordinates to.
     * **round:TYPE** Can be ``down``/``-1`` or ``up``/``1`` to round down or up when snapping.
     * **tiles** If present will return the tile index under the mouse.
+    * **relative** If present coordinates will be relative to the trigger/entity this property belongs to.
   [entity,TYPE,TYPE,...]
     | Use to select an entity id with the mouse.
     | An optional list of allowed types can be given.
 If no **TYPE** type is